FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - Having the course outline before playing any lesson is a really good reminder to learner to set his / her goals right.
 - If we really deliver value , logging in to track progress will be a non issue with the users.
 However in my application , i do not need the user to log in , i only need to know in which school they are in and which course they are taking so that i can administer targeted resources for them.
 - This is my niche....
 Helping learners revise for their exams with ease and in a targeted manner and later at a low price.
-  -I need a navbar for dashboards asap!
+- I need a navbar for dashboards asap!

 ### DOES THIS PRODUCT HAVE THE ABILITY TO BE MONETIZED ?